Thinkwise/docs/docs/user/universal.md

 ---
-title: Windows and Web GUI User Manual
+title: Universal GUI User Manual
-sidebar_label: Windows and Web
+sidebar_label: Universal
 ---

+[//]: # "Screenshots: 1255x667"

 The purpose of this user manual is to assist the user in learning how to work with a software application developed with the Thinkwise Platform.
 This guide takes the reader step by step through all parts of the program so that they can become familiar with all the possibilities.

-This manual only deals with the standard Thinkwise capabilities such as the maintenance of data.
+This manual only deals with the standard Thinkwise capabilities of the Universal GUI, such as the maintenance of data.
 Specific calculations and controls fall outside the context of this document.
 The screenshots that serve as examples are taken from a standard Thinkwise application.
 The basic Thinkwise functionality works exactly